kfusilier/codedependent.io/content/blog/why-todo-list/index.md

 ## What does this have to do with me building the next Twitter?

-At the end of the day, the Twitters, Amazons, Netflixs of the world, are all giant elaborate todo lists.
+At the end of the day, the Twitters, Amazons, Netflix's of the world, are all giant elaborate todo lists.
 We *create* data when we add an item to our carts on Amazon.
 We *update* data when we “like” a Tweet.
 When we remove something from our Netflix queue, we *delete* that data.

 The way these applications handle and process that data at such scale will obviously be more complex than our first checklist app, but the core concepts remain the same.
 We must understand first principles before we can add complexity.